guimeto/academic-kickstart/content/courses/Tutorial_Python_Netcdf/_index.md

 ---
 # Course title, summary, and position.
-linktitle: Tutorial Python Netcdf
+linktitle: Python Netcdf
 summary: Learn how to use Python from basics .
-weight: 1
+weight: 2

 # Page metadata.
 title: Overview